l-liava-l/Collection.wiki.eng/Cluster's API.md

 ## Addition
 ### Cluster of collections

-Кластер коллекций позволяет инкапсулировать в одном экземпляре Collection множество коллекций.
-В первую очередь это нужно для удобной работы с хранилищами данных.
-Cluster of collections allow to encapsulate set of collections in one instance Collection In the first place it need to work with storages of data
+Cluster of collections allow to encapsulate a set of collections in one instance of Collection.
+It is necessary to a work with storages of data.

 ```js
 var db = new Collection();